 Sarakiniko is located on the island’s north coast, about a 10-minute drive from Adamas.
 There’s no sand of sorts in here, but the more adventurous of you might opt for some cliff jumping.
 You could also spend a lovely morning just lazing on the rocks, tip-toeing your feet into the natural pools, or exploring the fascinating network of abandoned mines and caves.
 Whatever tickles your fancy, Sarakiniko should be at the top of your list of things to do in Milos, Greece.

-2. Unwind at Fyriplaka beach
+2. Fyriplaka beach

 Fyriplaka is the second-most visited beach in Milos, right after Sarakiniko.
 It is located on the Southern coast of the island, which makes an ideal shelter on the days when Meltemi, the northern wind, is particularly strong.